MaheshGowda47/PDF-ChatBot-with-Llama2/README.md

 #                                       **PDF-ChatBot-with-Llama2**
 -----------------------------------------------------------------------------------------------------------------------

-    The PDF chatbot is a cutting-edge application developed using state-of-the-art natural language processing (NLP) technologies and frameworks.
-The chatbot leverages Llama2, a powerful language model, and Hugging Face embeddings to
-understand and generate text responses effectively.
-It is integrated into a web interface using Flask, providing users with easy access through a browser.

 **Key Components:**

 1. **Llama2 Language Model** : Llama2 is a sophisticated language model renowned for its ability to comprehend and generate human-like text responses.
 It serves as the backbone of the chatbot's natural language understanding and generation capabilities.